tpiliposian/audits/README.md

 ## Audits with Hexens

-A sample of non-confidential reports from security reviews/audits with Hexens can be found [here](https://hexens.io/audit-reports).
+A list of non-confidential reports I participated from security reviews/audits with Hexens can be found [here](https://github.com/Hexens/Smart-Contract-Review-Public-Reports).

 ## Private Audits